Peter Stone (professor): Career

-Technical Staff Member in the Artificial Intelligence Principles Research Department at AT&T Labs - Research.
-He then joined the faculty of Computer Science Department at the University of Texas at Austin as an assistant professor.
+Technical Staff Member in the Artificial Intelligence Principles Research Department at AT&T Labs – Research.
+He then joined the faculty of Computer Science Department at The University of Texas at Austin as an assistant professor.
 He was promoted to associate professor in 2007 and full professor in 2012.
 Stone was an adjunct professor at NYU in AY 2001-02, and a visiting professor at Hebrew University and Bar Ilan University in AY 2008-09.

 Stone co-authored the papers that first proposed the robot soccer challenges around which Robocup was founded.
 He is President of the international RoboCup Federation since July 2019 and was a co-chair of RoboCup-2001 at IJCAI-01.
 Peter Stone was a Program Co-Chair of AAMAS 2006, was General Co-Chair of AAMAS 2011, and was a Program Co-Chair of AAAI-14.
-He has developed teams of robot soccer agents that have won RoboCup championships in the simulation (1998, 1999, 2003, 2005, 2011, 2012, 2014, 2015, 2016, 2017), in the standard platform (2012) and in the small-wheeled robot (1997, 1998) leagues.
+He has developed teams of robot soccer agents that have won RoboCup championships in the simulation (1998, 1999, 2003, 2005, 2011, 2012, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021), in the standard platform (2012) and in the small-wheeled robot (1997, 1998) leagues.
 He has also developed agents that have won auction trading agents competitions (2000, 2001, 2003, 2005, 2006, 2008, 2009, 2010, 2011, 2013).

+Stone served as chair of the inaugural study panel of the One Hundred Year Study of Artificial Intelligence (AI100), which released a report in September 2016, titled "Artificial Intelligence and Life in 2030."
+The panel advocated for increased public and private spending on the industry, recommended increased AI expertise at all levels of government, and recommended against blanket government regulation.
+The report argued that AI won't automatically replace human workers, but rather, will supplement the workforce and create new jobs in tech maintenance.
+While mainly focusing on the next 15 years, the report touched on concerns and expectations that had risen in prominence over the last decade about the risks of superintelligent robots, stating "Unlike in the movies, there's no race of superhuman robots on the horizon or probably even possible.
+Stone stated that "it was a conscious decision not to give credence to this in the report."

+Stone subsequently served as chair of the AI100 Standing Committee from 2018 to 2023, during which time the report of the second cycle of the AI100 study, chaired by Michael Littman, was published in 2021.

+He serves as the Director of Texas Robotics and was a co-founder of The UT Austin Good Systems initiative on Ethical AI.